grnydawn/AccelInterfaces.jl/README.md

 **Jai** is a GPU and CPU programming interface for [Julia](http://julialang.org/) programmers.

-**Jai** focuses on reusing Fortran and C/C++ application codes.
-The codes may include directive based GPU programming such as OpenAcc and OpenMP Target.

-This package is still in the early phase of development.
-Only a subset of mentioned features are developed.
-Please use this package at your own risk.
+**Jai** focuses on reusing Fortran and C/C++ codes, especially for large-scale simulation applications.
+Jai does not limit its support to specific languages or programming frameworks, as long as the code can be compiled as a shared library.
+In practice, **Jai** currently supports Fortran, C/C++, Fortran OpenMP, Fortran OpenACC, C++ OpenMP, CUDA, and HIP.

 ## Package features

+- Provides Julia users with an OpenMP-like macro interface to run CPU and GPU code.
-- Creates a shared library from pre-existing Fortran/C/C++ code
+- Automatically generates a shared library of pre-existing Fortran/C/C++ code so that it can be called from Julia.
-- Generates arguments for [ccall](https://docs.julialang.org/en/v1/base/c/#ccall) function that uses the created shared library
-- Simplifies User interface using Julia macros
-- Takes advantages of Just-in-time(JIT) compilations
+- Provides a simple interface to exchange data between Julia Arrays and GPU memory.
+- Allows different CPU and GPU programming frameworks to coexist within an application.
+- Boosts the performance of original code through just-in-time compilation.

 ## Installation